 I don’t think it matters that much if you can’t pray the prayer right at 3:00.
 Do it whenever you can; just do it!
 I’ve known about this chaplet for years, but only recently did I read those texts that made it all come together, making it clear that I can have a direct influence on the salvation of another’s soul by means of this prayer.
 So let’s start harvesting souls for God’s Kingdom.
 He has given us a simple means for co-operating with his grace in this all-important work.
 Nothing is more important in God’s eyes than the salvation of the souls He created, the souls with whom He desires to share his Heaven.
 It’s high time we were about our Father’s business.
 Pray the chaplet every day!

-(To obtain free flyers with the above information [arranged in somewhat different fashion], please write to Father Joseph, Contemplatives of St Joseph, 377 Willow Ave, South San Francisco, CA, 94080-1446, or e-mail your request to savesouls2day(at)gmail(dot)com.)
+(To obtain free flyers with the above information [arranged in somewhat different fashion], please write to Father Joseph, Contemplatives of St Joseph, 377 Willow Ave, South San Francisco, CA, 94080-1446, or e-mail your request to savesouls2day(at)outlook(dot)com.)

 I recently received a little testimony from a friend of mine who is devoted to the Divine Mercy.
 She read my post “Save a Soul Today!” and responded with a beautiful example from her own experience in this regard.
 If you’ve already forgotten about it, go back and read it again, and start praying the chaplet for the dying—the Lord will save them!
 This is a great contribution we can make to the salvation of souls, and it’s not difficult, either.
 Here’s the story: